 How To Improve Facial Recognition In Your Bluetooth and Android NFC Unlock Devices

-- • If you feel facial recognition is not up to the mark, go to Smart Lock and tap on Trusted face.
+- • If you feel facial recognition is not up to the mark, go to Smart Lock and tap on a Trusted face.

 - • Tap on Improve face matching.

 Smart Lock Android is a great feature and is only going to improve on time.
-With added security measures being introduced by Google for Bluetooth and NFC unlock android devices including configuration to Google maps and Gmail, the feature may be one of the most important features to overcome constant blocking of devices even in protected places.
+With added security measures being introduced by Google for Bluetooth and NFC unlock android devices, including configuration to Google maps and Gmail, the feature may be one of the most important features to overcome constant blocking of devices even in protected places.